Neamar/storylines/specs/backend.md

         + `weight`, an integer, defaults to 1.
 Any value higher than 1 will mean this event has more probability to appear to the user (10 means this event counts for 10 in the lottery)
 * `on_display`, a list of operations that will be applied when this action is displayed to the *Reader*.
 See "Conditions & operations" below for details.
 * `actions`, an object of available actions for the *Reader*.
 The only time when this object can be empty is for end events, to finish the story.
 Each action key is the name that will be displayed.
 Within this key:
+    - `conditions`, an optional list of conditions that have to be met for this action to be visible to the *Reader*.
+If multiple conditions are present, they are **AND**ed together.
+See "Conditions & operations" below for details.
-    - `operations`, a list of operations that will be applied if this action is chosen.
+    - `operations`, an optional list of operations that will be applied if this action is chosen.
 See "Conditions & operations" below for details.
 * `repeatable`, a boolean, defaults to `false`.
 A non-repeatable event is guaranteed to only be displayed once to the user.

 ## Conditions & operations